Project Winter: Console ports

-The game's Xbox port was announced in early 2021 and released on January 26, 2021.
+The Xbox port was announced in early 2021 and released on January 26, 2021.
 The ports for both the Nintendo Switch and the PlayStation 4 were aimed to be released sometime in 2021, eventually being released on September 16.

-All of the console ports were generally well received.

 Project Winter Mobile

-Project Winter Mobile was first announced in July 2022, as pre-registrations for the game's mobile port had started the same day.
-The announced and eventual release date for the game's mobile port was August 31, 2022.
+Project Winter Mobile was first announced in July 2022, as pre-registrations for the mobile port had started the same day.
+The announced and eventual release date for the mobile port was August 31, 2022.

 Pocket Gamer deemed Project Winter Mobile as "too demanding" for most mobile devices, stating "You'll need a fully charged recent model phone and highly stable internet connection to play this game with some smoothness.
-If you're not equipped to do this on the go, you may be better off playing it through a mobile emulator on your PC.".
+If you're not equipped to do this on the go, you may be better off playing it through a mobile emulator on your PC".

-On April 19, 2023, the developers announced a server shutdown in a Facebook, the planned date being May 25, 2023.
-As of May 25, 2023, the apps have been taken off the App Store and Google Play Store, with users being unable to log in and instead being redirected to the aforementioned Facebook post.
+On April 19, 2023, the developers announced in a Facebook post that Project Winter Mobile would be shut down on May 25, 2023.

 Reception

 Project Winter has received "generally favorable" reviews on Metacritic.
-Due to its social deduction-based nature, a lot of reviews nearing the game's console release in 2021 compared it to the video game Among Us.
+Due to its social deduction-based nature, many reviews nearing the console release in 2021 compared it to the game Among Us.

 Screen Rant rated the game at 3.5/5 stars, stating "While Project Winter has many fun features, [...] there is a lot going on during a round, and at times, the balancing act of wilderness survival, social deduction, puzzle solving and team communication can roll into an overwhelming blur."
-Other reviewers have praised the game's "unique" concept and "impressive depth", however, have also noted problems within the community as a negative.
-Nintendo Life commented, "we were often met with the kind of racist and sexist troll behaviour that should have been left behind in the 2000s, which is, admittedly, not Project Winter's fault, but it did colour our experience."
+Other reviewers have praised the game's "unique" concept and "impressive depth", but were also critical of problems within the community.
+Nintendo Life commented, "we were often met with the kind of racist and sexist troll behaviour that should have been left behind in the 2000s, which is, admittedly, not Project Winters fault, but it did colour our experience."

 GamePro called the game a "more complex Among Us for survival fans".